sosiouxme/openshift-ansible/roles/openshift_management/README.md

 default deployment parameters.
 This role allows the user to deploy different installation flavors:

-* **Fully Podified** - In this way all application services are ran as pods in the container platform.
+* **Fully Podified** - In this way all application services are run as pods in the container platform.
 * **External Database** - In this way the application utilizes an externally hosted database server.
-All other services are ran in the container platform.
+All other services are run in the container platform.

 This role includes the following storage class options: